gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="dm-lock-format"></a>
 ### New dependency locking file format

 [Dependency locking](userguide/dependency_locking.html) is a mechanism for creating reproducible builds even when using dynamic dependency versions.
-Gradle has had support for dependency locking for several years, and in this release, Gradle has a new experimental dependency locking file format.
+Gradle has had support for dependency locking for several years, and in this release, Gradle adds an improved dependency locking file format.
-With this format, Gradle generates a single lock file per project instead of a file per locked configuration to reduce the total number of lock files in a given project.

 In addition, when using this format, the lock file name can be configured.
 This enables use cases where a given project may resolve different dependency graphs for the same configuration based on some project state as seen in Scala projects where the Scala version is encoded in dependency names.